Status: Finished Airing

 All in all, Natsuyuki Rendezvous is an anime that is difficult to be loved.
 Yet, it has its moments that are enjoyable.
 Being a ghost is never easy but love is just so damn complicated. read more

 There is a ghost only one person can see.
-The characters need to get over the death of the ghost to move on.
+The characters need to get over the death of the ghost to move on, or find some other kind of solution like getting along with said ghost that only certain people can see.

 So, we have Ano Hana and NR who are both drama genre and have a very strong supernatural element in the story.